onel0ck/Monad-Fantasy/README.md

 - Automatic tournament registration (Bronze, Silver, Gold, Elite)
 - Automatic tournament rewards checking and claiming
 - Using fragments for roulette spins
+- Buying fragment packs of different rarities
+- Automatic claiming of packs received from roulette and purchases
 - Analysis of account results and statistics

 ## Setup